Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: and

-\subsection{$\dot{\tc}$ and $\dot{\tG}$}
+\section{$\dot{c}$ and $\dot{G}$}

-From previous subsections~\ref{subsec:wCDM} and \ref{subsec:CPL}, we investigate viable meVSL models for different dark energy models and obtain constraints on parameters of both cosmological and model parameters.
-We estimate the time variation of the speed of light from these constraints.
-In the meVSL model, not only the speed of light but also the gravitational constant evolve cosmologically as $\tG = \tG_0 (1+z)^{-b}$.
-Thus, we can estimate the bounds on the present value of the relative temporal variation of the gravitational constant, $\dot{\tG}_0/\tG_0$ by using obtained constraints on $b$-values.
-In order to compare these results with other observations, we show current bounds on $\dot{\tG}_0/\tG_0$ from various observations in table.~\ref{tab:dotGRef}.
-Among these, analysis of lunar laser ranging (LLR) data provides the lowest bounds on $\dot{\tG}_0/\tG_0$.
-The orbital period rate of pulsars gives the largest bounds as $2.3 \times 10^{-11} \, \text{yr}^{-1}$.
-Roughly, one can claim that $\dot{\tG}_0/\tG_0$ is about the order of $10^{-12} \, \text{yr}^{-1}$.
+Expanding on the insights gained from previous subsections~\ref{sec:wCDM} and \ref{sec:CPL}, we embark on an exploration of viable meVSL models across diverse dark energy scenarios, aiming to extract valuable constraints on both cosmological and model parameters.
+This analysis allows us to derive estimates for the temporal evolution of the speed of light, a fundamental aspect within the meVSL framework.
+Notably, in the meVSL paradigm, the speed of light undergoes cosmological evolution, mirroring the behavior of the gravitational constant, which is characterized by $G = G_0 (1+z)^{-b}$.
+By leveraging the constraints obtained on $b$-values, we can ascertain bounds on the present value of the relative temporal variation of the gravitational constant, $\dot{G}_0/G_0$.

+To place these findings within the broader context of observational constraints, we compare our results with existing bounds on $\dot{G}_0/G_0$ from various sources, as summarized in Table~\ref{tab:dotGRef}.
+Notably, the analysis of lunar laser ranging (LLR) data stands out for its stringency, yielding the most stringent bounds on $\dot{G}_0/ G_0$.
+In contrast, the orbital period rate of pulsars offers the widest bounds, estimated at $2.3 \times 10^{-11} \, \text{yr}^{-1}$.
+Taken together, these observations suggest that $\dot{G}_0/G_0$ is tentatively within the order of $10^{-12} \, \text{yr}^{-1}$.
+Such insights not only deepen our understanding of cosmological dynamics but also pave the way for future investigations into the fundamental nature of physical constants.